 Give an uninteresting mantel a freakishly good update for Halloween by crafting your own scary decorations.
 White, black and orange are the perfect colours for Halloween decorating.

 Nothing creates a creepy atmosphere quite like painted pumpkins, creepy candies and flickering candlelight, so display all of this on dinner table to create a spooktacular showcase to your ghoulish guests.
-A pumpkin centrepiece on a cake stand lends itself to the occasion beautifully.
+A pumpkin centrepiece lends itself to the occasion beautifully.